wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### LatencyValue

-Represents latency value for a single timestamp.
-Timestamp is calculated according to the provided granularity value.
+Represents the latency value for a single timestamp.
+The timestamp is calculated according to the provided granularity value.

 <table>
 <thead>